leodido/hrr/README.md

 ## Requirements

 The only requirements are the R language (tested in version 3.0.2) and `devtools` package (unless you want to install `hrr` from source).

+## License

+This package is released under the terms of the [MIT license](http://opensource.org/licenses/mit-license.html).